Updated May 30, 2023

 Assume you are working in a college as an assistant.
-You have a list of all the students, and you need to post the attendance report to their respective homes.
-You have addressed in three different columns, and you need to merge those 3 into 1 column and insert line breakers after each and every column.
+You have a list of all the students and must post the attendance report to their respective homes.
+You have addressed three different columns, and you need to merge those 3 into 1 column and insert line breakers after every column.

-In column G, you need to combine the full address by giving a line breaker after each address.
+In column G, you must combine the full address by giving a line breaker after each address.
 We can insert the line breaker by using the CHAR function.
-Important to know which number we need to use to insert a line breaker.
+Important to know which number to use to insert a line breaker.
 Number 10 we need to use to insert the line breaker after each address column.

 Initially, our data looks like this.
 One tuning we need to do here.
 The tuning is we need to wrap the text to see the difference.

 We can insert alphabets by using the CHAR function.
 Below are the lists of numbers to insert in the alphabet.

 Apply these codes in Excel to see the magic.

 Now we have inserted UPPER case alphabets.
 We need to use the codes below to insert the LOWER case alphabets.